nrwl/nx/docs/shared/deprecated/workspace-generators.md

 By using a "local" plugin, you can set the plugin as your workspace's default collection and get several other affordances that are not provided to workspace generators.
 This is the preferred method for "workspace generators", and existing generators will eventually be transitioned to use a local plugin.

-Check the [nx-plugin guide](/packages/plugin) for information on creating a new plugin.
+Check the [local generator guide](/plugins/generators/local-generators) for information on creating a new plugin.

 ## Converting workspace generators to local generators